 The best time to acclimate a pet to a carrier is while they are young.
 So, if your dog is still a puppy—or your cat is a kitten—we highly recommend introducing them to the carrier as early as possible.
 We have found allowing them to sleep in their carrier near you at night as little ones, can quickly get them to feel that their carrier is their den.

 Food and treats are the way to a pup’s heart!
 Feeding your pup their meals in the carrier is one of the best ways to create a positive association with their new space.
 You can also opt to reward them for going in the carrier with treats, instead of full meals.

 A familiar scent will typically put your pup at ease.
 Any cloth that is safe for them to be left alone with that has your scent on it—like an old t-shirt or their favorite blanket—will reassure them they are in a safe space.

 5. Take Them for Test Walks and Drives

-Once they are comfortable going in the carrier, take them out for a spin.
-Zip up your pup in their carrier and take them for a walk around the house.
-Anything you can do to simulate their traveling experience will help them get used to their carrier.
+Once they are comfortable going in the carrier or crate, take them out for a spin in your car.
+You can also take them for a walk around the house in their carrier.
+Anything you can do to simulate their traveling experience will help them get used to it.